 Fear the appearance of Jesus –

-This was the apostle John who walked with the Lord for 3½ years, who perhaps
+John was the apostle whom Jesus loved (Jn 13-23), who walked with the Lord for

 His feet like a dead man.
 John described His appearance, but his description

-saw angels it evoked fear in them, but they did not fall on their faces as
+saw angels evoked fear in them, but they did not fall on their faces as

 though dead.
-Jesus appeared to be a different person, yet no less the man they
+Jesus appeared to be a different person, yet He was the same

-had earlier crucified.
-John had to discard his relationship with the Lord in
+Lord and Master, who was earlier crucified.
+John had to discard his memories

-the flesh, for it had no applications in His glorified state.
+the flesh, for they had no application in His glorified state.

 (114e) Thy kingdom come